-The Kinsol Trestle that crosses the Koksilah river is a pretty amazing sight to see.
-It is one of eight trestles that are part of the Cowichan River Trail that is part of Trans- Canada Trail.
+Kinsol Trestle Park is in the Cowichan Valley.
+The Trestle is a pretty amazing sight to see.
+It is one of eight trestles that are part of the Cowichan River Trail that is part of the Trans- Canada Trail.
 The Kinsol Trestle being 205 meters long and 48 meters high is one of the largest free-standing timber trestles in the world.
-The trestle is located a bit southwest of Duncan, you drive through the village of Shawnigan Lake and along the lake by the same name, it’s a pleasant drive.
-The parking lot and beginning of the trail are easy to find, just follow the signs after you pass through Shawnigan Lake, stay to the east side of the lake.
-The trail-head is located in the parking lot, the trail is 1.2 km and is a nice hike along the old rail-bed, this provides a nice level walk that all levels of ability can do.
+The trestle is located a bit southwest of Duncan, you drive through the village of Shawnigan Lake, and along the lake by the same name, it’s a pleasant drive.
+The parking lot and beginning of the trail are easy to find, just follow the signs after you pass through Shawnigan Lake, stay on the east side of the lake.
+The trailhead is located in the parking lot, the trail is 1.2 km and is a nice hike along the old rail-bed, this provides a nice level walk that all levels of ability can do.

 Trestle bridges are a visible reminder of early mining and logging industries.
 Railways on Vancouver Island were built to transport lumber and coal.
 It took 9 years to build this trestle with completion in 1920.
 Although the trestle was designed by engineers, the actual construction was done by local farmers.